 Provision for impairment is made through profit or loss when there is objective evidence that the Group will not be able to recover balances in full.
-Balances are written off when the probability of recovery is assessed as being remote.

-j) Cash at bank and in hand
+i) Cash at bank and in hand

 Cash and short term deposits in the statement of financial position comprise cash at banks and in hand and short term deposits with an original maturity of three months or less.